johnwcowan/r7rs-work/CoreAsn1.md

 ## Examples

 Here are a few examples of how different kinds of objects are represented.
-All the currently proposed types can be found at [Lisp Serialization Conventions](http://tinyurl.com/asn1-ler).

 Lists:  Type byte `E0`,
 pseudo-length byte `80`,